 Clearly our culture is obsessed with sex.

-Sex is an idol we worship in this culture and the lies we believe about sex are leading our culture into a hell we will never crawl out of unless we start telling ourselves the truth and walking in that truth promptly.
+Sex is an idol we worship in this culture and the lies we believe about sex are quickly leading us into a hell we will never crawl out of unless we start telling ourselves the truth and walking in that truth promptly.
 Walking in truth begins with pinpointing lies that have led us astray.
 I do not pretend to know everything there is to know about this subject.
 However I do know that the following five beliefs are lies many in our culture (including many Christians) have come to believe.

 Our personhood is defined by who we have sex with-